Gordon-Dry/REFUSE/README.md

 ## Possible future propellant classes
 * Methalox, otherwise known as LqdMethane + LqdOxygen, interesting for refueling on planets with CO2 rich atmosphere

+## Things that still need to be looked at
+* In-situ fuel production, both stock and Kerbalism based

 ## Dependencies
 * ModuleManager